 What is Carvoran Roman fort and Hadrian's Wall and vallum between the unclassified road to Old Shield and the field boundary west of the fort in wall miles 45 and 46?

-Carvoran Roman fort is a fortified installation constructed in the second century AD as part of the Roman military infrastructure along Hadrian's Wall in Northumberland.
+Carvoran Roman fort is a fortified installation located on Hadrian's Wall in Northumberland, occupying a strategically significant position along the northern frontier of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010991.

 Who is responsible for protecting Carvoran Roman fort and Hadrian's Wall and vallum between the unclassified road to Old Shield and the field boundary west of the fort in wall miles 45 and 46?